mertz1999/Notes/design_patterns.md

 In this pattern we have 2 important classes:
 * **Publisher** : This class will send messages to others.
 * **Observer** : Linsten to publisher class for recieving messages.

+## Mediator
+Another **behavioral** pattern.
+This pattern is used to make relationship between different classes.
+You know in SOLID you need to break the relation between classes.

+* ** Mediator ** : for making relation.
+* **Other objects** : Other objects which need to have relation together but they can not do this without **Mediator**.